 If you prefer, you can travel by rail through the Channel Tunnel.
 You’ll need to board the train in Paris, and the train will take you directly to London.
 You can travel to Paris by rail from most major cities in Europe, although you may need to change trains and include overnight stays (depending where you’re coming from), but that is all part of the travel experience.

 If you’re driving through Europe, and your rental company allows it, you could choose either a ferry or Channel Tunnel crossing.
 You don’t even need to get out of your car on the Channel Tunnel crossing!
 However, instead of Paris to London, you would board the train in Calais and drive off at Folkestone.
 In a mere 35 minutes you’d be in England, but don’t forget to switch to the left hand side of the road (see more below).
 It’s probably not the best idea though, as you’ll be seated on the wrong side of the car.
-Instead, it would be best to cross the Channel as a foot passenger and rent a new car from Britain.
+Instead, it would be better to cross the Channel as a foot passenger and rent a new car when you arrive in Britain.

 Of course, you can also fly from many airports in Europe (too many to list) to a multitude of airports in Britain (not just London).
 As usual, this is the fastest, and often the cheapest, option, but you don’t see anywhere near as many sights along the way, and your carbon footprint will be a lot higher.
-Time permitting, consider including a much more experiential transfer from Europe to Britain as part of your vacation itinerary.
+Time permitting, consider including a much more experiential and sustainable transfer from Europe to Britain as part of your vacation itinerary.

 Whichever method you choose, it is recommended to book your transportation (and any accommodation along the route) in advance, even in the winter, to be sure you don’t miss the boat (so to speak).
 A lot of Brits travel to Europe, so flights, ferries and trains can fill up fast.